 On a wonderful sunny Sunday morning, I spent a good few hours sweating over my server in the hopes of restoring a partially corrupted and misconfigured database.
 Why?
-Because I was pulling mysql:latest.
+Because I was pulling mysql:latest

 This should serve as a case study for those that live on the edge - it's not always wise to continually pull the latest build of your favourite server applications.
 Updates have the potential to break backwards compatibility.

-So, what happened?
-On 19th April 2018, the docker image for MySQL moved its latest tag from the stable 5.7 branch over to the stable 8.0 branch.
+branch.
 This resulted in many users of the image reporting issues when pulling down the newer build of the database software - issues I unfortunately experienced myself.

 I use a multitude of our own Docker images, so I get into the habit of refreshing my apps once a week.
 This includes stopping and removing all containers, pulling the latest version of the images down, then rebuilding all containers.
-Within that list lies the MySQL image, which I was foolishly pulling from latest.
-Of course, updating an existing database across three major versions is going to cause all kinds of pain.
-If there is one category of software you absolutely do not want to change often, it's the DBMS.
+Within that list lies the MySQL image, which I was foolishly pulling from latest

 Of course, it's not always a dangerous game to play - other software suites are perfectly safe to update regularly, but it's important to understand the side-effects that potential major (or even in some cases, minor) version updates will have on your persisted data.